jbs1008/SmithJ_CC/README.md

 # Notes:
 - The program takes 5 seconds to complete without any database interaction, and 45 seconds with it (very specifications reliant, of course).
 I could not find any ways to improve the database interaction efficiency drastically, so If you come across a way please let me know!
+- Since this is a very small program, I didn't think it was necessary to create an executable for it.
 - A small error is still in this build, where 8 of the unsuccessful records don't actually get written to the CSV file.
 I have looked at a lot of portions of the CSV file and SQLite database to see what the error could be, but to no avail.
 - My time to work on this challenge is very limited due to the very busy holiday season, so I made this program as efficient and well-documented as I could given the time alloted.
 I hope you enjoy!